 - Total Cost - £9.75 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 - Preheat oven to 180°C/356°F

 - Throw mince into a bowl.
 Add a teaspoon of cumin, a teaspoon of fennel seeds, 1/2 a teaspoon of cayenne and a teaspoon of dried oregano.
 Add 1 grated clove of garlic.
 Season with salt and pepper.
 Mush everything together.

-- Form the mince into a fat sausage, similar to something like an aubergine, and then wrap it tight in tin foil.
+- Form the mince into a fat sausage, similar to something like an aubergine, and then wrap it tightly in tin foil.
 Place in oven for 30 minutes.

 - Tzatziki time.
-Into a bowl add your yogurt, 1 grated cucumber (squeeze gratings to remove excess water), the juice of a lemon, salt and pepper.
+Into a bowl add your yoghurt, 1 grated cucumber (squeeze gratings to remove excess water), the juice of a lemon, salt and pepper.
 Mix together.
 Cover, and chill.

 - After 30 minutes, remove the lamb from oven.
 Take off foil.
 Place it back in oven, under the grill, for 1-2 minutes on each side, so it gets brown and crispy.
 Watch that it doesn't burn.

 - Remove doner from oven.
 Slice it thinly with a sharp knife.